-A cable fixed across a break or joint in one rail, or between two rails, to provide a path for traction return current or track- circuits.
-To connect 1500V overhead wiring supply to the traction return rail to ensure the immediate discharge of electricity if the 1500V overhead wiring becomes live.
-A person qualified as Rail Commander that has been appointed by the Network Incident Manager (NIM) to liaise with Emergency Services and manage the rail industry response at an incident site.
-The land on which a railway is built; comprising all property between property fences, or if no fences, everywhere within 15m from the outermost rails.
-Trains and track vehicles travelling on the Network.
-A device attached to a rail that explodes on impact, used to attract the attention of Drivers and Track Vehicle Operators.
-The portions of line where the system of Safeworking relies on track-circuiting or axle counters.
-Vehicles, usually not formed as a train, moved as a unit during shunting and marshalling.
-A device that allows a Qualified Worker to take trackside control of points or signals.
+rail bond A cable fixed across a break or joint in one rail, or between two rails, to provide a path for traction return current or track- circuits. rail-connect To connect 1500V overhead wiring supply to the traction return rail to ensure the immediate discharge of electricity if the 1500V overhead wiring becomes live.
+Rail Commander A person qualified as Rail Commander that has been appointed by the Network Incident Manager (NIM) to liaise with Emergency Services and manage the rail industry response at an incident site.
+Rail Corridor The land on which a railway is built; comprising all property between property fences, or if no fences, everywhere within 15m from the outermost rails. rail traffic Trains and track vehicles travelling on the Network. railway track signal A device attached to a rail that explodes on impact, used to attract the attention of Drivers and Track Vehicle Operators.
+Rail Vehicle Detection (RVD) territory The portions of line where the system of Safeworking relies on track-circuiting or axle counters. rake Vehicles, usually not formed as a train, moved as a unit during shunting and marshalling. release A device that allows a Qualified Worker to take trackside control of points or signals.